Exclusive: Picture On Social Media Starts Chain Of Events Leading To Rescue Of Teenage Girl From Staten Island Missing 4 Months

 BAYONNE, N.J.
 (CBSNewYork) — After four months, a missing Staten Island teenager has been found in New Jersey.

-Tracking her down was the result of a team effort that began with a picture posted on social media, CBS2’s Cory James reportedly exclusively on Tuesday night.READ MORE: Restaurant, Bar And Gym Owners Begin Checking Proof Of Vaccination For Entry In NYC
+Tracking her down was the result of a team effort that began with a picture posted on social media, CBS2’s Cory James reportedly exclusively on Tuesday night.READ MORE: NYPD’s John Miller On Taliban Takeover, Upcoming 9/11 Anniversary: 'We’re In A Heightened Threat Position'

 “It was in the morning, I’m working.
 I see an email.
 It says ‘help’ in the line.
 I soon realize it was real,” New Jersey attorney Jim Lynch said.

-Note: Editor’s note: This story first appeared on August 17.